Banded Dumbbell Bench Press (How-To & Benefits)

 A person flexing his shoulder and arm muscles

-The main benefits of doing a banded dumbbell bench press are improved coordination and balance, increased muscle activation, and a unique tension curve.
+The benefits are improved coordination and balance, increased muscle activation, and a unique tension curve.

 Let me show you what I mean.